 "Guðnadóttir takes a cello and gentle voice and, through software manipulation, scales simple phrases up to celestial heights" - The Wire: Adventures in Modern Music.

 Gudnadóttir began playing cello as a child, entered the Reykjavík Music Academy and then moved on to musical studies/composition and new media at the Iceland Academy of the Arts and Universitat der Kunste in Berlin.

-Hildur has released three critically acclaimed solo albums: Mount A (2006), Without Sinking (2009) and Leyfðu Ljósinu (2012).
+Hildur has released four critically acclaimed solo albums: Mount A (2006), Without Sinking (2009), Leyfðu Ljósinu (2012) and Saman (2014).
 Hildur was nominated as composer of the year and Without Sinking got nominated as album of the year at the Icelandic Music Awards in 2009.
 The same year Without Sinking was also chosen as one of the albums of the year at the Kraumur Awards.
-Hildur’s albums have all been released on Touch, who will also release her next solo album expected early in 2014.
+Hildur’s albums are all released on Touch.

 Among others Hildur has performed live and recorded music with Skúli Sverrisson, Jóhann Jóhannsson, múm, Schneider TM, Angel, Pan Sonic, Hauschka, Wildbirds & Peacedrums, Jamie Lidell, The Knife, Fever Ray and Throbbing Gristle.